DreamCobbler/StellarLedgerProsthesis/README.md

 ### The list of saved game states on the left is empty.

 Well, that means that SLP found the folder that ought to contain saved games - otherwise it would display an error message - but couldn't find any readable save game file.
-Perhaps there aren't any?
-Perhaps all of your saved games are with *Ironman* mode enabled?
-(SLP isn't capable of reading *Ironman* saves.)
+Either there are no saved game states, or SLP can't read them, for whatever reason.

 ## License